-1. To measure diameter of a small spherical/cylindrical body using Vernier callipers.
+1. To measure the diameter of a small spherical/cylindrical body using Vernier callipers.

 2. To measure internal diameter and depth of a given beaker/calorimeter using Vernier callipers and hence find its volume.

-3. To measure diameter of a given wire using screw gauge.
+3. To measure the diameter of a given wire using screw gauge.

-4. To measure thickness of a given sheet using screw gauge.
+4. To measure the thickness of a given sheet using screw gauge.

-5. To measure volume of an irregular lamina using screw gauge.
+5. To measure the volume of an irregular lamina using screw gauge.